-Our Natural Resources & Environmental Law Program (NREP) is nationally recognized for its placed-based learning, rich curricular offerings, and clinical opportunities that provide students a strong foundation for entering practice and making a difference in the world.
+Our Natural Resources and Environmental Law Program (NREP) is nationally recognized for its placed-based learning, rich curricular offerings, and clinical opportunities that provide students a strong foundation for entering practice and making a difference in the world.

 Heritage and Mission